The Arafura class offshore patrol vessels (OPV) are being built for the Royal Australian Navy (RAN). The new OPVs are…

 In July 2005, the programme was expanded to 25 years due to post-9/11 mission requirements.
 As a result, the contract value increased to $25bn.

-Construction began in September 2004 and keel for the lead ship in class, USCGC Bertholf (WMSL 750), was laid at Ingalls Shipyard in March 2005.
-The ship was launched in September 2006 and commissioned in August 2008.
+Construction began in September 2004 and keel for the lead ship in class, the USCGC Bertholf (WMSL 750), was laid at Ingalls Shipyard in March 2005.
+The vessel was launched in September 2006 and commissioned in August 2008.

-USCGC Hamilton (WMSL 753) was laid down in September 2012 and launched in August 2013.
+The USCGC Hamilton (WMSL 753) was laid down in September 2012 and launched in August 2013.
 The ship was delivered in September 2014 and commissioned in December 2014.
-The fifth ship in class, Joshua James (WMSL 754), was christened in August 2014 and will be delivered in June 2015.
+The fifth ship in class, the Joshua James (WMSL 754), was christened in August 2014 and was delivered in June 2015.
 The ship entered the USCG’s service in August 2015.

 National Security Cutter design

 The NSC-type is the largest combat ship in the USCG fleet.
 After reviewing the NSC design between 2002 and 2004, the USCG raised questions about the ship structure that could preclude the service life of the cutter.
 Consequently, engineering changes were implemented and structural components were enhanced in collaboration with the US Navy and naval engineering experts to achieve the desired 30-year service life.

 NSC has an overall length of 127.4m (418ft), a beam of 16.4m (54ft) and a draft of 6.8m (22.5ft).
 The full load displacement is 4,500t.
 The ship can accommodate a crew of 120.